Participant Login

 Having loved taking part in the MS Readathon as a child, she’s delighted now that her children in turn get to take part.
 “Harry and Sophia know that I have MS and that sometimes I get tired because of it.
 They are such wonderful children who have helped me so much.

-“Taking part in the MS Readathon is something I want to do for Harry and Sophia.
-Covid-19 has had a huge impact on our children's education.
-It has also hit charities like MS Ireland hard.”
+“Taking part in the MS Readathon is something I want to do for Harry and Sophia."

 Lorna and her family intend to read as many books as possible in the month of November.
 They will be part of an amazing group of people raising vital funds for MS Ireland, to ensure that they can continue to provide vital services and support to the MS community in Ireland.